-The Patient Health Information and Quality Improvement Act of 2000 established the Physician Profile to provide all New Yorkers with information about physicians who are licensed and registered to practice in New York State.
-The Physician Profile is a one-stop source of information published on the Department website for over 97,000 physicians, as of December 31, 2017. www.nydoctorprofile.com
+The New York Patient Health Information and Quality Improvement Act (Public Health Law (PHL) §2995) established the Physician Profile in October 2000 to provide all New Yorkers with information about physicians who are licensed and registered to practice in New York State.
+The Physician Profile (Profile) is a one-stop source of information published on the Department of Health website for over 99,000 physicians, as of December 31, 2018. www.nydoctorprofile.com

-The Act also requires the Department to issue an annual report to the Legislature on the status of the physician profiles and any recommendations for additions, consolidations or other changes deemed appropriate.
+Public Health Law section 2995-a .13(d) requires the Department of Health to issue an annual report to the legislature on the status of the physician profiles and any recommendations for additions, consolidations or other changes deemed appropriate.